Face masks during the COVID-19 pandemic: Rationale

-Masks are used to limit the transmission of SARS-CoV-2 by respiratory droplets and aerosols, which are thought to be the major pathways of infection, exhaled from infected individuals during breathing, speaking, coughing, and sneezing.
+Masks are used to limit the transmission of SARS-CoV-2 from respiratory droplets and aerosols, which are thought to be the major pathways of infection, exhaled from infected individuals during breathing, speaking, coughing, and sneezing.
 Properly worn masks are effective in both limiting the spread of the virus by an infected individual and protecting an uninfected individual from infection.

 The National Health Commission of China cited the following reasons for the wearing of masks by the public, including healthy individuals: